sfiggins/katacoda-scenariosv2/kipday1/deployment/step4.md

-The development team worked really hard to have that new feature implemented and make some improvement to the startup time the application, a new version with that tag "yellow" has been created and push the Container Registry, however we should still implement the Readiness Probe in our deployment manifest.
+The development team worked really hard to have that new feature implemented and make some improvement to the startup time the application, a new version with that tag "yellow" has been created and pushed the Container Registry, however we should still implement the Readiness Probe in our deployment manifest.
 We decided that a simple TCP check against port 8080 should suffice for now.
 Let's refer to "kubectl explain" to see what options we have for the readiness probe:

 `kubectl explain pod.spec.containers.readinessProbe`{{ execute HOST1 }}